35 C

 London: Carlos Alcaraz says winning the Davis Cup for Rafael Nadal is a “huge motivation” and will mark the “most special” tournament of his career.

-Nadal, a 22-time Grand Slam champion, will retire from tennis after representing Spain in next week’s Davis Cup Finals in Malaga, the BBC reported.
+Rafael Nadal, a 22-time Grand Slam champion, is retiring from tennis after representing Spain in the Davis Cup Finals in Malaga.
+22-time Grand Slam champion Nadal will make his final appearance in the tournament.

 Spain face the Netherlands in the quarter-finals on Tuesday as they look to add to their six titles – four of which Nadal has played a part in.